A Idioms

 at fault

-- to be responsible or to be to blame for something
+- to be responsible for something, to be to blame for something

 The truck driver was at fault for the terrible accident.